Rayhan-Rakib1/L2-Assignment-1/README.md

 ✅ 2.
 What is the use of the keyof keyword in TypeScript?

-The keyof keyword is used to get a union of all property names (keys) of a given object type.
+ANS:  The keyof keyword is used to get a union of all property names (keys) of a given object type.
 It’s very useful when you want to restrict access to certain keys of an object dynamically, ensuring type safety.

 For example, if you have an object with properties like name and age, keyof will allow you to create a variable or function that only accepts "name" or "age" as input — preventing errors like misspelled keys or accessing undefined properties.
 This helps create more robust and reusable code.

 ✅ 3.
 Explain the difference between any, unknown, and never types in TypeScript.
+ANS: --
 any: Disables type checking.
 You can assign anything to it and perform any operation — useful in quick prototypes, but dangerous in large projects due to lack of safety.

 unknown: A safer version of any.
 You can assign any value to it, but you must perform type checks before using it — promoting safer coding practices.